Check Sabon Cosmetic Batch Code

 • If the decoded Sabon date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For sabon batch lookup, the highest-value decision is to use older dates to decide which jar, oil, or gift product should be opened first.
+• Use the result to decide whether to use older dates to decide which jar, oil, or gift product should be opened first.

 Methodology